Tommy Ahlquist: Medical career

 Ahlquist completed an emergency medicine residency at the University of Arizona in 1999.
 While there, he served as the chief resident and earned the award for Resident of the Year.
 He is board certified by the American Board of Emergency Medicine.
 After residency, Ahlquist began working as an attending physician in Boise, Idaho for St. Luke's Health System and has worked in emergency rooms across the state of Idaho for over 15 years.
 He was the head of the Emergency Department at St. Luke's Meridian Medical Center in Meridian, Idaho and worked the night shift there for six years.
 Ahlquist retired from full-time work as an emergency room physician in 2014.

 In 2001, Ahlquist co-founded a public access defibrillator service company called Stat Pads.
 The company sells defibrillators and offers training to medical personnel.
 In his role as a developer, Ahlquist has also helped build numerous health care-related facilities in and around Boise, including The Portico and Unity Health Center in Meridian and several ongoing projects with the Saltzer Health, a Nampa-based health system.
 Ahlquist acquired Saltzer Health through his Ball Ventures Ahlquist (BVA) development company in January 2019.

-Ahlquist Sold Saltzer health to IHC on October 1, 2020.
+Ahlquist Sold Saltzer Health to Intermountain Health on October 1, 2020.

 In 2019 started PIVOT Health, a primary care clinic targeting wellness and healthy lifestyle changes.

 In response to pandemic, Ahlquist founded CTCI to assist Idahoans with COVID Testing and vaccinations.
 Ahlquist founded MN in 2020.

+In 2024 Ahlquist opened Summit Hyperbarics and Wellness, a company he co-founded in partnership with Mission 43 to treat PTSD and TBI in veterans.